 - Wild Hibiscus, Smoked Ice Cream and Ginger

-To dine on the chef’s table, there is a minimum spend of S$100 per head.
+NOTE: To dine on the chef’s table, a minimum spend of S$100 per head is required.